 - Students learn how to use finding aids such as digests and online indexes.

 - Students are instructed on how to devise an efficient research plan.

-- Emphasis is put on using material in electronic format.
+- Emphasis is placed on the use of material in electronic formats.

 Upper-Level Legal Practice and Research Courses

 Seminars are offered during the fall and spring semesters.
-Upper-level students are required to take at least one Seminar, but many take more than one before graduating.
-Most Seminars are 3-credit courses offered by faculty in their areas of specialty which also give students the opportunity to delve deeply into advanced research and writing in a small-class-size setting.
+Upper-level students are required to take at least one seminar, but many take more than one before graduating.
+Most seminars are 3-credit courses offered by faculty in their areas of specialty that also give students the opportunity to delve deeply into advanced research and writing in a small-class-size setting.

 Advanced Legal Research is a graded 2-credit course that is typically offered in the spring.
-This course provides intensive hands-on training in statutory interpretation and using free online legal sources as well as subscription databases containing foreign and international law.
-Students also are instructed in using hard-copy legal resources, both primary and secondary materials.
+This course provides intensive hands-on training in statutory interpretation as well as in the use of both free online legal sources and subscription databases that contain foreign and international law informations.
+Students are also instructed in the use of hard-copy legal resources as both primary and secondary materials.

 Upper-level students fulfill the remaining 56 credit hours by tailoring their studies to fit their individual interests.
 Students may take a variety of courses to meet the upper-class writing requirement, ethics requirement, and applied lawyering/professional skills course requirements.
 Faculty members and administrators provide guidance about course selection.

 For a list of current course offerings, please visit links from the Courses section of this Bulletin.
-For Applied Lawyering/Professional Skills courses (ALPS) or for Ethics courses, search our online course listings under Law courses.
+For Applied Lawyering/Professional Skills (ALPS) courses or ethics courses, search our online course listings under Law.